ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 the popular Roboto, either, but that's for some other time.
 I cannot enjoy Roboto Mono as much because I feel that it lacks personality.
-More abstractly, it tries to be a "safe monospace" font that stays out of the way, and isn't ambitious at all to develop its own identity.
+More abstractly, it tries to be a "safe monospace" font that stays out of the way and isn't ambitious at all to develop its own identity.

 However, this is just my personal opinion.
 It doesn't affect the fact